-“Hacking”, in information security, is typically associated with malicious intent and security breaches, however, in reality, it is a discipline within which it’s practitioners wear very different “hats”, some which may come as a surprise to some.
-Ethical hacking, or “white hat” hacking is a term used to represent individuals who would use the same techniques as a malicious “black hat” hacker, however, with the intention to benevolently attack systems on behalf of their owner in order to assess their security before the bad guys do.
+The term “hacking” is typically wrongly associated with malicious intent and security breaches.
+However, in reality, it is a discipline within which its practitioners wear very different “hats”, some which may come as a surprise to some.
+Ethical hacking, or white-hat hacking, is a term used to represent individuals who would use the same techniques as a malicious black-hat hacker, however, with the intention to benevolently attack systems on behalf of their owner in order to assess their security before the bad guys do.

 Acunetix achieves this by combining a re-engineered crawler and scanner with a vast array of highly tuned test cases, intelligently designed to run as fast and efficiently as possible.

-Unfortunately, while thorough, manual security testing by a penetration tester is time consuming, expensive, only provide point-in-time security assessment (security tools are is not run continuously), and do not provide a scalable approach when organizations have several hundreds or even thousands of web applications to test.
+Unfortunately, while thorough, manual security testing by a penetration tester is time-consuming, expensive, only provides point-in-time security assessment (security tools are not run continuously), and does not provide a scalable approach when organizations have several hundred or even thousands of web applications to test.

-With Acunetix web vulnerability scanner, security teams can setup scheduled automated scans, to test for thousands of web application vulnerabilities and misconfigurations.
+With the Acunetix web vulnerability scanner, security teams can set up scheduled automated scans to test for thousands of web application vulnerabilities and misconfigurations.

-What’s more, Acunetix can save the progress of a scan mid way, pause it, and resume it later on from where it left off entirely automatically.
-This is a crucial for time boxed ethical hacking tests or when scanning enormous web applications with time restrictions.
+What’s more, Acunetix can save the progress of a scan midway, pause it, and resume it later on from where it left off entirely automatically.
+This is crucial for time-boxed ethical hacking tests or when scanning enormous web applications with time restrictions.

 Learn more about prominent vulnerabilities, keep up with recent product updates, and catch the latest news from Acunetix.